nicofretti/EventLogger/DETAILS.md

 </center>
 ### Hypothetical Cyber Kill Chain attack

-- **Reconnaissance**: Before the attack on the victim the attacker needs to know some information about the network of the victim.
-For example, if the victim network isn't in the same subnet of the C&C server, the attacker have to set a public IP address for the server.
+- **Reconnaissance**: Before the attack the attacker needs to gather some information on the victim's network.
+For instance: if the victim's network isn't in the same subnet as the C&C server, the attacker has to set a public IP address to the server.

-- **Weaponization**: this project don't use any vulnerabilities to attack the victims.
+- **Weaponization**: This project doesn't use any vulnerability to attack the victims.

-- **Deliver**: an idea to deliver the script is using a USB stick, and then upload the script to the victim.
+- **Deliver**: An option for delivering the script to the victim is storing it on a USB stick

-- **Exploitation**: the script don't use any vulnerabilities to attack the victims.
+- **Exploitation**: The script don't use any vulnerability to attack the victims.

-- **Installation**: typically the attack is based on the physical access to the victim's machine, so the attacker have to:
+- **Installation**: Typically the attack is based on the physical access to the victim's machine, so the attacker has to:
-  - Plug the USB stick to the victim's machine
+  - Plug the USB stick into the victim's machine
-  - Run the `EventLogger` script in the victim machine
+  - Run the `EventLogger` script in the victim's machine
-  - Add the `EventLogger` as a system service.
+  - Register the `EventLogger` as a system service.
 This way the script is executed every time the victim machine is booted.
 After every reboot the dynamic settings are set to default values of the compiled script; They will be synchronized with the C&C server only after the first api call.

-- **Command and control channel**: the channel between the C&C server and the script is based on HTTP.
-The script periodically sends an HTTP request to the C&C server where on the body there are the events captured then C&C server sends back as response the dynamic settings.
+- **Command and control channel**: The channel between the C&C server and the script is based on HTTP.
+The script periodically sends an HTTP request to the C&C server.
+The body contains the events captured.
+Then the C&C server sends back the dynamic settings in the HTTP response.

   ###### HTTP POST send by the script